 The crematorium is a purpose-built facility for cremation.
-They are usually attached to cemeteries and funeral homes.
-It includes a cremation chamber or cremator which is a closed industrial furnace built to fit one human body.
+They are usually attached to cemeteries and funeral homes, and include a cremation chamber or cremator where the body is cremated and human ashes are collected.

 Under Australian law, cremations must occur within 48 hours of the funeral service.
 If it does not take place immediately, the coffin is placed into a refrigerated holding room.

-It is also important that any pieces of jewellery and other materials that can impact the cremation are removed.
-This must be done before the coffin with the body is placed into the cremation chambers.
-Any sort of combustible material or mechanical devices (such as a pacemaker) can explode during the process.
+The body is then carefully placed into a combustible container, such as a casket made of wood or cardboard.
+At this stage it is also important that any pieces of jewellery and other materials that can impact the cremation are removed.
+This must be done before the coffin with the body is placed into the cremation chambers, as any sort of combustible material or mechanical devices (such as a pacemaker) can explode during the process.

 If you would like to understand more about the cremation process, read Safewill's blog post on cremation.

 Ultimately, if you decide to choose cremation you may find the following links helpful in helping an appropriate crematorium in your state:

 New South Wales – Find a Crematorium in NSW

 Victoria – Cemetery Search